 Team Service Planning: Sustainably managing clinical capacity to meet demand

-This change package has been developed in collaboration with the Scottish Access Collaborative to support NHS boards use their quality improvement (QI) expertise to implement Team Service Planning.
+This change package has been developed in collaboration with the Scottish Access Collaborative (SAC) to support NHS boards to use quality improvement (QI) expertise to implement Team Service Planning across their service.
 By using this change package, teams will be able to:

 - use data to inform improvement and refine changes, and

 - use data to demonstrate that an improvement has occurred.